 All the branding is aimed towards people who want to make healthier meal choices, but are unable to because of various reasons, like lack of time to cook healthy foods, for instance.

 With Shakeology, Beachbody aims to give you a complete meal that will curb hunger pangs, keep you energized, improve your digestion, help you lose fat, all of this while ensuring that your nutritional requirements are fulfilled.

-To an extent, Shakeology does deliver on these promise, but there are a few caveats that we will discuss.
+To an extent, Shakeology does deliver on these promises, but there are a few caveats that we will discuss.